Email [email protected]

-Matt is an Arlington native who grew up just south of Ballston.
-He used to sneak into our gym to play basketball with his friends as a teenager!
+Matt is an Arlington native who grew up just south of Ballston in the Arlington Forest neighborhood.
+As a teenager, he used to sneak into our gym to play basketball with his friends!
 Matt first placed his trust in Christ as a high school senior while attending the Cornerstone youth group at The Falls Church.

 After graduating from William & Mary and Indiana University with degrees in biology, Matt taught science for five years at Langley High School in nearby McLean.
-Sensing God’s call to pastoral ministry, he moved to Texas where he served on staff at Fellowship Bible Church Dallas while completing his Th.M. at Dallas Theological Seminary.
-In 2010, Matt returned to his hometown to become Cherrydale’s Young Adults Pastor; his responsibilities have since shifted to overseeing Sunday classes, marriage ministry, and membership.
+After sensing God’s call to pastoral ministry, he moved to Texas where he served on staff at Fellowship Bible Church Dallas while completing his Th.M. at Dallas Theological Seminary.
+In 2010, Matt returned to his hometown to become Cherrydale’s Young Adults Pastor; his responsibilities have since shifted to oversee teaching, shepherding, membership, and leadership development.

 Matt’s passion is to help others understand and embrace God’s radical and abundant love through the gospel of Jesus Christ.
-He loves to teach God’s Word and he is committed to encouraging and equipping this local church to walk in the Spirit as we follow Jesus to the glory of God together.
-He enjoys spending time with his family, reading, drinking coffee, running, swimming, puttering in the garden, and cheering for the Indiana Hoosiers.
-Matt and his wife Ashley have two daughters, Caroline and Elizabeth, and they live in Arlington.
+He loves to teach and preach God’s Word, and he is committed to encouraging and equipping this local church to walk in the Spirit as we follow Jesus to the glory of God together.
+Matt and his wife Ashley live in Arlington with their three children, Caroline, Elizabeth, and Tommy.

 Where were you born?

 Reading, drinking coffee, gardening, running, playing basketball, coaching soccer, Indiana Hoosiers basketball, Tottenham Hotspur soccer